-However, as the result of approval of new referendums in November, 2010, Aiken and Orangeburg counties are again scheduled to re-impose a Capital Projects tax the day after the current tax expires.
-When each new Capital Projects tax is re-imposed, the Department will update this information letter to advise taxpayers of the date the new tax will become effective.
-For information on when the re-imposed 1% Capital Taxes became effective in Newberry and York counties, see Note #22 and Note #23.
+However, as the result of approval of a new referendum in November, 2010, Orangeburg County is scheduled to re-impose its Capital Projects tax the day after the current tax expires.
+When Orangeburg County's Capital Projects tax is re-imposed, the Department will update this information letter to advise taxpayers of the date the new tax will become effective.
+For information on when the re-imposed 1% Capital Taxes became effective in Newberry, York, and Aiken counties, see Note #22, Note #23, and Note #27.

-Since the referendums for these new Capital Project Taxes were held after June 3, 2009, sales of unprepared food is exempt from the Capital Projects taxes in each of these counties on the date the new Capital Projects tax was or is re-imposed (York - 1/1/12; Newberry - 4/1/12; Aiken - To be determined; and Orangeburg - To be determined).
+Since the referendums for these new Capital Project Taxes were held after June 3, 2009, sales of unprepared food is exempt from the Capital Projects taxes in each of these counties on the date the new Capital Projects tax was or is re-imposed (York - 1/1/12; Newberry - 4/1/12; Aiken - 1/1/13; and Orangeburg - To be determined).